MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Topic.md

 - <details>
     <summary>What's the difference between the SDK and Runtime in .NET Core?⭐</summary>
     <hr/>
-    <p>The SDK provides all the tools required for development, including the CLI and compilers.
-The Runtime is the environment where the application runs, handling the execution of the code and abstracting interaction with the base operating system.</p>
+    <p>The SDK provides all the tools required for development, including the CLI and compilers. <br/>The Runtime is the environment where the application runs, handling the execution of the code and abstracting interaction with the base operating system.</p>
     <hr/>
   </details>
 - <details>